redpanda-data/connect/website/docs/components/inputs/amqp_0_9.md

 ### `queue`

-`string` An AMQP queue to consume from.
+An AMQP queue to consume from.

+Type: `string`
+Default: `"benthos-queue"`

 ### `queue_declare`

-`object` Allows you to passively declare the target queue.
+Allows you to passively declare the target queue.
 If the queue already exists then the declaration passively verifies that they match the target fields.

+Type: `object`
+Default: `{"durable":true,"enabled":false}`

 ```yaml
 # Examples